Adaptively Perturbed Mirror Descent for Learning in Games: Additional Experimental Results and Details

 The experiments in Section \ref{sec:experiments} are conducted in Ubuntu 20.04.2 LTS with Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz and 64GB RAM.

-In the full feedback setting, we use a constant learning rate $\eta=0.1$ for MWU and OMWU, and FTRL-SP in all three games.
-For FTRL-SP, we set $\mu=0.1$ and $T_{\sigma}=100$ for KL and reverse KL divergence perturbation, and set $\mu=0.1$ and $T_{\sigma}=20$ for squared $\ell^2$-distance perturbation.
-As an exception, $\eta=0.01$, $\mu=1.0$, and $T_{\sigma}=200$ are used for FTRL-SP with squared $\ell^2$-distance perturbation in the random payoff games with $50$ actions.
+In the full feedback setting, we use a constant learning rate $\eta=0.1$ for MWU and OMWU, and APMD in all three games.
+For APMD, we set $\mu=0.1$ and $T_{\sigma}=100$ for KL and reverse KL divergence perturbation, and set $\mu=0.1$ and $T_{\sigma}=20$ for squared $\ell^2$-distance perturbation.
+As an exception, $\eta=0.01$, $\mu=1.0$, and $T_{\sigma}=200$ are used for APMD with squared $\ell^2$-distance perturbation in the random payoff games with $50$ actions.

-For the noisy feedback setting, we use the lower learning rate $\eta=0.01$ for all algorithms, except FTRL-SP with squared $\ell^2$-distance perturbation for the random payoff games with $50$ actions.
-We update the slingshot strategy $\sigma^k$ every $T_{\sigma}=1000$ iterations in FTRL-SP with KL and reverse KL divergence perturbation, and update it every $T_{\sigma}=200$ iterations in FTRL-SP with squared $\ell^2$-distance perturbation.
-For FTRL-SP with $\ell^2$-distance perturbation in the random payoff games with $50$ actions, we set $\eta=0.001$ and $T_{\sigma}=2000$.
+For the noisy feedback setting, we use the lower learning rate $\eta=0.01$ for all algorithms, except APMD with squared $\ell^2$-distance perturbation for the random payoff games with $50$ actions.
+We update the slingshot strategy profile $\sigma^k$ every $T_{\sigma}=1000$ iterations in APMD with KL and reverse KL divergence perturbation, and update it every $T_{\sigma}=200$ iterations in APMD with squared $\ell^2$-distance perturbation.
+For APMD with $\ell^2$-distance perturbation in the random payoff games with $50$ actions, we set $\eta=0.001$ and $T_{\sigma}=2000$.

-\subsection{Additional experiments}
+\subsection{Additional Experiments}

-In this section, we compare the performance of FTRL-SP and MD-SP to MWU, OMWU, and optimistic gradient descent (OGD) \citep{daskalakis2017training,wei2020linear} in the full/noisy feedback setting.
-The parameter settings for MWU, OMWU, and FTRL-SP are the same as Section \ref{sec:experiments}.
-For MD-SP, we use the squared $\ell^2$-distance and the parameter is the same as FTRL-SP with squared $\ell^2$-distance perturbation.
-For OGD, we use the same learning rate as FTRL-SP with squared $\ell^2$-distance perturbation.
+In this section, we compare the performance of APMD and APFTRL to MWU, OMWU, and optimistic gradient descent (OGD) \citep{daskalakis2017training,wei2020linear} in the full/noisy feedback setting.
+The parameter settings for MWU, OMWU, and APMD are the same as Section \ref{sec:experiments}.
+For APFTRL, we use the squared $\ell^2$-distance and the parameter is the same as APMD with squared $\ell^2$-distance perturbation.
+For OGD, we use the same learning rate as APMD with squared $\ell^2$-distance perturbation.

-Figure \ref{fig:exploitability_full_w_ogda} shows the logarithmic exploitability of $\pi^t$ averaged over $100$ instances with full feedback.
-We observe that FTRL-SP and MD-SP with squared $\ell^2$-distance perturbation exhibit competitive performance to OGD.
+Figure \ref{fig:exploitability_full_w_ogda} shows the logarithm of the gap function for $\pi^t$ averaged over $100$ instances with full feedback.
+We observe that APMD and APFTRL with squared $\ell^2$-distance perturbation exhibit competitive performance to OGD.
 The experimental results in the noisy feedback setting are presented in Figure \ref{fig:exploitability_noisy_w_ogda}.
-Surprisingly, in the noisy feedback setting, all FTRL-SP-based algorithms and the MD-SP-based algorithm exhibit overwhelmingly superior performance to OGD in all three games.
+Surprisingly, in the noisy feedback setting, all APMD-based algorithms and the APFTRL-based algorithm exhibit overwhelmingly superior performance to OGD in all three games.